censusreporter/census-api/API.md

 2. information about geographies (rows)
 3. data at the intersection of one or more of the above

+Endpoints labeled *experimental* depend on our project to implement ElasticSearch for CensusReporter data, and may change API and/or return imperfect results.

 ### Column, Table, and Tabulations

 #### `GET /1.0/table/suggest`
+*experimental*

  Query Argument | Type   | Required? | Description
 :---------------|:-------|:----------|:-----------